People on Sunday: Reception

 Contemporary critics regarded the movie as an accurate and laconic portrayal of the Berlin they knew and saw the closing intertitles as an accurate claim that these characters represent ordinary real-life Berliners.
 In retrospect, these closing words have gained an ironic poignancy in light of the later horrors of Nazi Germany.

+In a list of the 100 most important German films, compiled in 1994 by the Association of German Cinémathèques, People on Sunday was placed at #5.

 Revivals

 In the autumn of 2002, Menschen am Sonntag was presented at one of Berlin's popular Jewish Culture Days.
 The Berlin-based Eastern European group Trio Bravo+ was commissioned to produce a new silent movie score for the film, which proved highly successful and was subsequently released as a standalone soundtrack CD.

 In 2005, the Netherlands Film Institute released an updated DVD of the film, restoring some missing scenes and commissioning a new score from Elena Kats-Chernin.
 This is the version used by the British Film Institute as the basis for its own DVD entitled People on Sunday, released 25 April 2005.

 The Criterion Collection released their edition of Menschen am Sonntag on Blu-ray and DVD in the United States on 28 June 2011, with a score by The Mont Alto Motion Picture Orchestra, and the Elena Kats-Chernin soundtrack as an alternate.

 In 2019, Domenique Dumont was invited to compose a soundtrack to the film to be performed at the Les Arcs Film Festival in the French Alps that December.
 This soundtrack, composed of "13 new pieces Dumont’s shimmering synth-pop" was released by The Leaf Label in November 2020 under the title People On Sunday.
 The album was featured in All Music's Electronic Albums Of The Year and Bleep's Top 50 Albums of 2020.

 Prior to the production of the German television series Babylon Berlin, producer Stephan Arndt and director Achim von Borries screened "Menschen am Sontag" for the entire cast and crew to help them better understand life in Berlin under the Weimar Republic, before the Nazi era.

+In November 2025, the Stiftung Deutsche Kinemathek commissioned American musician and filmmaker Sky Deep to perform a new live score for the film.
+The performance, held in Berlin as part of the "Looking Back to the Present" program, featured a contemporary electronic reinterpretation of the 1930 score.